Bulletin:

 Would you like to sponsor an award?

-EMAIL PRINCIPALAt Stone Soup, the timetable we offer each student is tailored to their personal interests and abilities.
+EMAIL THE EXECUTIVE PRINCIPALAt Stone Soup, the timetable we offer each student is tailored to their personal interests and abilities.
 All students study maths and English at GCSE and Functional Skills level 1 & 2, (with Year 10 also studying GCSE Literature) and are then able to choose from a number of additional subjects.
 In these, they will work towards nationally recognised qualifications.
 In addition to this, we offer students the opportunity to broaden their experience with a range of short courses and enrichment.

 The Baker Clause